InspiringGroup-Lab/CoGNN/README.md

 ```

 The evaluation options provided by `tmp_run_cluster.py` include:
+> Note that we also specify which option (setting) corresponds to which Figure/Table in our paper.
 ```bash
 python tmp_run_cluster.py -h
 # usage: tmp_run_cluster.py [-h] [--cognn-opt-accuracy] [--fedgnn-accuracy] [--plaintextgnn-accuracy] [--graphsc-efficiency] [--cognn-opt-efficiency] [--cognn-unopt-efficiency] [--cognn-opt-inference] [--cognn-unopt-inference] [--smallest-cognn-efficiency]